 - Press the kettlebell overhead.
 Make sure it's resting on your forearm in a position behind or slightly to the outside of your body.

 - Shrug the kettlebell toward the ceiling.
 Reach for the sky!

 - Slowly allow the shoulder blade to lower back to the start position.
 Maintain an upright and motionless torso throughout.

-Shrug with the barbell sitting on the upper traps, like you would in a high-bar squat.
-Hise shrugs take the arms out of the shrug and apply a unique, more direct load to the scapulae.
+Do shrugs with the barbell sitting on the upper traps, like you would in a high-bar squat.
+Hise shrugs take the arms out of shrugs and apply a unique, more direct load to the scapulae.

-Joseph Curtis Hise and other old-time bodybuilders used breathing squats and shrugs for “ribcage expansion.”
-Whether that actually worked or not, there’s no doubt that breathing under load is essential for high-rep lifting.
-If you’re interested in training your respiratory muscles, try this shrug.
+Joseph Curtis Hise and other old-time bodybuilders used breathing squats and shrugs for "ribcage expansion."
+Whether that actually worked or not, there's no doubt that breathing under load is essential for high-rep lifting.
+If you're interested in training your respiratory muscles, try these shrugs.